 TWG, from The Wellness Group, is a chain of luxury teahouses, with its heart in Singapore.
 Pay one of their shops a visit and then pick up a tin of Singapore breakfast tea to bring the taste of it all home.
 Lightweight and not easily damaged, this is one of the most suitable Singapore food souvenirs on the list.

 Sambal is a spiced, chilli condiment whose origins range from Indonesia to India to Malaysia and to Singapore.
-It's found nearly everywhere and a versatile addition to most dishes.
+It’s found nearly everywhere in southeast Asia and a versatile addition to most dishes.
 It goes particualrly well with Nasi Lemak, Nasi Goreng, Mee Goreng, and Roti Canai.

 Ah, durian.
 Once smelled, forever remembered.
 It comes with a thick, spiky rind and an unforgettable (awful!) smell.
 Simply, put, it doesn’t make a great food souvenir.